gaurav61/ab-bh.github.io/_posts/2014-3-3-Hello-World.md

 #### Componenents of DNN model

 **Initialize Parameters**<br>
 The main components of the Network are the parameters which will govern the performance and learning from data.
 These parameters are the inputs to a **neuron** which facilitate the formation output.
-However there initialisation is a bit different from each other.<br>.
+However there initialisation is a bit different from each other.
 These components include:<br>
 **Weights(W)**<br>
 Initialized as a random array of dimensions (n[L], n[L-1]) --> see dimensions image above for consultance.
 This random initialisation is due to the fact that if weights are initialized to 0 or some fixed value then all the neurons in same layer will be computing same values for features with no improvements which will result in symmetric Network (**NOT GOOD FOR DEEPLEARNING**).<br>
 **Bias(b)**<br>